emmayianpan/Taiwan_Hotel/README.md

 ## Data Sources
 * [Taiwan Hotels Database](https://taiwanstay.net.tw/)
-<p> The website, which is operated under Tourism Bureau, Ministry of Transportation and Communications provides month-end overall performace of Taiwan hotels.
-The reports can be download as PDF or ODF files. </p>
+<i>The website, which is operated under Tourism Bureau, Ministry of Transportation and Communications provides month-end overall performace of Taiwan hotels.
+The reports can be download as PDF or ODF files.</i>

 ## ETL Process